[QODBC-Online] How to use QODBC Online with Crystal Reports

-1. Use filters in particular date range whenever possible.
+1. Use filters in a particular date range whenever possible.

 3. Use only the fields you need when using sp_reports

-5. Use sp_report (see: QODBC Online sp_report) to use the QuickBooks report engine that already “relates” the tables.
-You can relate a sp_report and a table to get a variety of results.
+5. Use sp_report (see: QODBC Online sp_report) to use the QuickBooks report engine that already "relates" the tables.
+You can relate a sp_report and a table to get various results.

-6. Expecting QODBC to operate similarly to other relational based ODBC drivers will cause some frustration because Quicken exposes its data only via XML.
+6. Expecting QODBC to operate similarly to other relational-based ODBC drivers will cause frustration because Quicken exposes its data only via XML.
 You will have to think around the box, but your efforts will be rewarded.

 7. Using an outer join for tables is not supported from within Crystal; however, creating an outer join with the correct syntax: